Roshan-AWS-Personal/roshan-aws-personal.github.io/_chapters/02-infrastructure-as-code.md

 layout: default
 title: "Terraform: From Clicks to Code"
 ---
 When I first sketched out this project, I figured I’d spin up my Lambda function, create an S3 bucket, and wire up API Gateway all through the AWS Console.
 This was obviously less upfront effort, but I quickly realized that approach would bite me as soon as I wanted to scale, collaborate, or even just keep my environments straight.

-**“Dev” vs. “Prod”: Separate your Playgrounds**

 In real-world teams, you never build production features in the same sandbox where you’re experimenting.
 I wanted to adopt that same discipline: a clean **dev** playground where I could tinker and break things, and a locked-down **prod** environment for anything user-facing.
 The console alone made this an error-prone nightmare: manual clicks here, copy-and-paste there, and suddenly your “dev” bucket has production data—or vice versa.

 ### **Enter Terraform**